Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/crash-ping.rst

       ... common ping data
       clientId: <UUID>,
       environment: { ... },
-      processType: <type>, // Type of process that crashed, see below for a list of types
       payload: {
         crashDate: "YYYY-MM-DD",
         crashTime: <ISO Date>, // per-hour resolution